memfault/interrupt/_drafts/mcuboot-overview.md

 [MCUboot](https://github.com/mcu-tools/mcuboot) is a library which can be integrated into a bootloader to securely perform firmware updates.
 The project seeks to standardize two key areas:

-1. Secure Bootloader Functionality: that is, a bootloader that will only launch images that can be cryptographically verified
+1. Secure Bootloader Functionality: that is, a bootloader that will only launch images that are cryptographically verified
 2. Standardized Flash Layout: A common way to define the flash layout of an embedded system.
 That is, a way to define, where binaries live and how other regions of flash are used.

-In addition to these features, MCUboot also includes options for encrypting/decrypting firmware binaries, performing upgrades in a fault-tolerant manner (i.e resumption across inopportune reboots), and recovering the system if a bad firmware image is installed.
+In addition to these features, MCUboot also includes options for encrypting/decrypting firmware binaries, performing upgrades in a fault-tolerant manner (i.e resumption across unexpected reboots), and recovering the system if a bad firmware image is installed.

 For a custom project, MCUboot is a C library you would include in your bootloader and main application.
-The surface area for the bootloader is one function which will be called to determine the image to boot or upgrade:
+The surface area for the bootloader is one function which will be called to determine the image to boot or install upgrades:

 ```c
 int main(void) {